e-papanicolas/typescript-starter/README.md

 ### Production startup

 1. running `npm start` will execute the build command, and then execute the compiled JS at `build/index.js`

+### Dependencies

+- `eslint-config-prettier` Turns off all ESLint rules that have the potential to interfere with Prettier rules.
+- `eslint-plugin-prettier` Turns Prettier rules into ESLint rules